This Handbook contains everything you need to know about this Secret Compass classic expedition to Bhutan.

 It is advised that you book a flexible flight ticket that can be changed or refunded if the expedition dates are changed or if it is cancelled for any reason.
 See our online Terms and Conditions.

-The expedition will finish when the team arrive back to Kathmandu on the 6 November, and current schedules state that the flight will arrive at 0850.
-If flying onwards on the 6 Nov, we advise booking flights that depart after 1200 in case of delays.
+The expedition will finish when the team arrive back to Kathmandu on the 5 November, and current schedules state that the flight will arrive at 0850.
+If flying onwards on the 5 Nov however, we advise booking flights that depart after 1500 in case of delays or flight schedule changes (as happened in 2017).

 As part of requirements set out by the Bhutanese government all visitors (excluding Indian, Bangladeshi and Maldivian passport holders) have to obtain a visa.
 This is processed through a Bhutanese Travel Company as part of the Minimum Daily Package that all visitors have to pay (this is included in your Secret Compass expedition).
 Due to these laws, we will be using a company that will process all of our visas.
 It is essential that all copies of passports are sent to Secret Compass so that we can provide this information to our local partner.
 The Bhutan Department of Immigration will issue a visa clearance letter which will be held by the Secret Compass leader, this will be presented at check-in in Kathmandu and at passport control in Paro.